TeaEnjoyer161/TeaEnjoyer161/README.md

 (Yu-Gi-Oh > Magic)

 - I really enjoy learning about coding, Git and GitHub
-- I spend too much money on trying to pull Quarter Centuries
 - Pineapple on Pizza is based and i am tired of pretending that it's not
 - meow yourself, if you disagree with me
-- i often crash out
 - sadly i suck at coding :(
-- please donate to this [guy](https://github.com/rufuzius), he need money fast!
+- please donate to this [guy](https://github.com/rufuzius), he needs money fast!

 now time for some cats!